-1. 4 About this document
+About this document 1.4

 This document contains information on the expansion stages, system capacity, installation, configuration, running and maintenance as well as the technical data of the MiVoice Office 400 communication servers.
-The system functions and features, the DECT planning and the possibilities for networking several systems into a private network (PISN) or an Mitel Advanced Intelligent Network (AIN) are not part of this Manual; they are described in separate documents.
+The system functions and features, the DECT planning and the possibilities for networking several systems into a private network (PISN) or a Mitel Advanced Intelligent Network (AIN) are not part of this Manual; they are described in separate documents.

-The expansion possibilities for the Mitel 415/430 communication server include an FMC Controller for integrating mobile/external phones, an open interface for application developers and a multitude of expansion cards and modules.
+The expansion possibilities for the Mitel SMBC communication server include a CloudLink Gateway for integrating mobile phones, an open interface platform for additional applications and a multitude of expansion cards and modules.